(updated March 17, 2017)

 Attempts – Obstacles may be attempted an unlimited number of times.
 (There are no workout alternatives.)
 If you are unable to complete an obstacle on your first attempt, you must make your way to the far right lane or obstacle area to make additional attempts.
 This is to avoid impeding athletes behind you who are attempting an obstacle for the first time.

-SavagePRO Wristbands – Each SavagePRO athlete will be given a blue silicone SavagePRO wristband.
+SavagePRO Wristbands – Each SavagePRO athlete will be given a white silicone SavagePRO wristband.
 (If you do not receive a wristband prior to entering the start line corral, contact a staff member immediately to request one.)
 Running without the SavagePRO wristband disqualifies you from cash prizes/awards.

 If an athlete can’t complete an obstacle and decides to move on to the next obstacle, they must immediately turn in their SavagePRO wristband to the nearest race official or obstacle attendee.
 If for some reason there is no race official or obstacle attendee present, please remove your wristband and place it on the ground beside the obstacle.
 If you do not turn in your wristband at the non-completed obstacle you will be reported via radio to Savage Race management and disqualified from eligibility for cash prizes/awards.